jasonbuchanan145/leaf-analyzer-client-server/README.md

         - Because of the size of the dependencies during conda enviornment creation you may see this error ```'Connection broken: IncompleteRead``` a dependency broke mid download, you just need to run the compose up again
 - In another tab go to ./client
 - compile the client `go build`
+#### Client
+- As of right now plug and play network discovery is not enabled and only local communication is supported.
+To run use ./client _yourimage.jpg_

+### Archetecture Diagram